Atopic Dermatitis: Taking Care of Your SkinSkip to the navigation

 Avoiding skin irritants

-Try to avoid skin irritants, such as:
+Try to avoid things that irritate your skin, such as:

 - Sudden changes of temperature.
+Keep your indoor temperature and humidity levels comfortable.